joelburget/lvca/README.md

 # Build

 LVCA is written in OCaml and built with [dune](https://dune.build/).
+So first you need `opam` and `dune` installed, then:

 ```
+opam install base bignum cbor core_kernel digestif ppx_jane re
 dune build
 ```